SenseLogic/VISTA/README.md

 *   Compact : uses simple yet efficient algorithms
 *   Modular : allows to include only what is needed
 *   Modern : uses ES6 and native web components
-*   Agile : can be used directly without bundler
+*   Direct : can be used immediately without bundler

 ## Features